V4Fire/Client/src/components/directives/image/README.md

 ### [useMap]

-The `useMap` property on the HTMLImageElement interface reflects the value of the HTML `usemap` attribute which is a string providing the name of the client-side image map to apply to the image.
+The `useMap` property reflects the value of the HTML `usemap` attribute which is a string providing the name of the client-side image map to apply to the image.

 Value is a string providing the page-local URL (that is, a URL that begins with the hash or pound symbol, "#")